Marcos Ambrose: Personal life

 Ambrose is from Launceston, Australia.
 The Ambrose family have a rich history in formula racing as Marcos' father Ross Ambrose, along with Ralph Firman Sr, co-founded Formula Ford chassis builder Van Diemen; Ross is also an Australian investor in Ford who was born in London before moving to Australia when he was three.

-He is married to Sonja Ambrose and has two daughters named Adelaide and Tabitha.
+Ambrose is married to Sonja Ambrose and has two daughters named Adelaide and Tabitha.

 In 2023, Ambrose was diagnosed with Stage IV colorectal cancer.
 He underwent a liver transplant, just the third Australian in history to have such a procedure with that cancer level.

-Awards
+Awards and honours

 On 24 October 2000, Ambrose was awarded the Australian Sports Medal for his motor racing achievements.

+At the Supercars End of Season 2025 awards night, Ambrose was inducted in the Supercars Hall of Fame.